hashchange/backbone.inline.template/README.md

 ## Cache

-Backbone.Inline.Template is a plug-in for Backbone.Declarative.Views, which does all the real work.
+Backbone.Inline.Template is a plug-in for [Backbone.Declarative.Views][], which does all the real work.
 Unsurprisingly, both share the same cache.
 Backbone.Inline.Template just provides a number of aliases to access that cache.

 In the documentation of Backbone.Declarative.Views, you'll find more [about the cache itself][Backbone.Declarative.Views-cache].
 Below is a list of the available aliases.